MooersLab/barebones-modulated-annotated-bibliography-orgmode/README.md

 This repo is for a bare-bones modular annotated bibliography template with a small LaTeX preamble.
 The idea is to reduce LaTeX package conflicts between the preamble and what is pre-configured in org-mode.

+## Features

+1. Modular design allows the reuse of the annotations.
+2. Support for illustrating with tables, figures, code listings, and equations.
+3. The entries can be categorized rather than being listed alphabetically.

 ## Modularity
 The modularity comes from storing the annotation inside an external file that is important to the main document.
 The standard approaches for storing the annotation in the BibTeX file.